meuleman/gae-init-docs/main/templates/tutorial/view.md

 # endblock
 ```

-It's hard to test this form right now because we have to create manually
+It's hard to test this template right now because we have to manually construct
+the URL for the user we're interested in.
-the URL, but in the next section we'll add a link to make it easier to access.
+So in the next section we'll add a link to make it easier to access.

-### Finalise Contact View
+### Finalise

 As a final touch in order to view the contacts we'll modify the contact list
-so when you click on their names you should be able to view them.
+so when you click on a name you're able to view the contact's details page.

-Find the line that renders the name of the contact and replace it with the
+Find the line that renders the name of the contact and replace it with the following:
-following:

 ```html
 ...